Having a sick kid stinks. Having four sick kids, all at the same time, really stinks. I should know!

 Essential oils are a big part of our natural medicine cabinet.
 Not only do their therapeutic properties come in handy when my kids are sick, but so do their aromatic qualities!

 One of the most common ways I use essential oils when my kids are sick is in my homemade cleaning products.
 Not only does this help discourage microbes around our home, but it helps create scent memories at the same time (only if the same scents are used each time).
 Another way I use essential oils and aromatherapy is by diffusing essential oils off and on.
 You can diffuse essential oils in a variety of ways, but I like to sprinkle a couple drops of lavender essential oil on a cotton ball and put it by my kid’s bed to help them rest.
-Lastly, depending on the symptoms my kids has, I’ll often rub vapor rub on their chest, back, or bottoms of their feet to help them breathe better or to help them feel cool when they have a fever.
+Lastly, depending on the symptoms my kids have, I’ll often rub vapor rub on their chest, back, or bottoms of their feet to help them breathe better or to help them feel cool when they have a fever.

 The mind is a powerful thing, and our thoughts affect our health for better or worse.
 When we’re sick and we feel bad, it’s normal to think negative thoughts, but if we dwell on these types of thoughts, it can hinder healing (Mercola, 2016).

 Like I said earlier, it’s human nature to think negative thoughts when you don’t feel good, and this is especially true for kids.
 That’s why, when my kids are sick, I like to encourage them and say positive things around them.
 I’ll tell them they’re looking good, that I love them, that I’m going to take care of them, that their bodies are designed to heal themselves, and that the symptoms they’re experiencing are actually beneficial.
-I also try to make sure that the books they’re reading, the games they play, and music they’re listen to are on the positive side when they’re sick.
+I also try to make sure that the books they’re reading, the games they play, and music they’re listening to are on the positive side when they’re sick.

 Seeing how these kinds of thoughts don’t come naturally to them when they’re not feeling good, it can be comforting to hear someone else say it to them.
 And, in my experience, it always perks my little sick ones up a bit and makes them feel better.